cblackcom/front/README.md

 npx github:cblackcom/front
 ```

-After installation, check out `README.md` for the last couple of things.
+After installation, check out the `README.md` in your new project for the last couple of things.